 If you are planning a trip outside of the main coastal cities, you'll need to enquire about vaccines and anti-malarial medications (particularly for the Amazon).

-RíoVoluntário, headquartered in Rio de Janeiro, supports several hundred volunteer organizations involved in social work, the environment and health care.
+Atados Supports several hundred volunteer organizations involved in social work, the environment and health care.
+Headquartered in São Paulo.

-Rio-based Iko Poran links the diverse talents of volunteers with needy organizations.
+Iko Poran Rio-based service linking volunteers with needy organizations.
 Iko Poran also provides housing for volunteers.
+Rio based.

-Elsewhere in Rio state, Regua accepts volunteers from all over the world for reforestation and other conservation work.
+Regua Accepts volunteers from all over the world for reforestation and other conservation work.

-The UK-based Task Brasil (www.taskbrasil.org.uk) is another organization that places volunteers in Rio.
+Task Brasil (www.taskbrasil.org.uk) UK-based organization that places volunteers in Rio.

 Weights & Measures

 Depending on the region, women traveling alone will experience a range of responses.
 In São Paulo, for example, where there are many people of European ancestry, foreign women without traveling companions will scarcely be given a sideways glance.
-In the more traditional rural areas of the Northeast, where a large percentage of the population is of ethnically mixed origin, blonde-haired and light-skinned women, especially those without male escorts, will certainly arouse curiosity.
+In the more traditional rural areas of the Northeast, where a large percentage of the population is of ethnically mixed origin, blonde-haired and light-skinned women, especially those not traveling with a male, will certainly arouse curiosity.

 Visitors who enter the country as tourists are not legally allowed to take jobs.
 It’s not unusual for foreigners to find English-teaching work in language schools, though.
 It’s always helpful to speak some Portuguese, although some schools insist that only English be spoken in class.
 Private language tutoring may pay a little more, but you’ll have to do some legwork to get students.